petitatelier/slideshow/packages/dia-show/README.md

 # @petitatelier/dia-show

-A multiplex slideshow system, allowing one or more speakers to drive the same presentation, spreading its display on multiple displays — including computers &tablets of the audience.
+A multiplex slideshow system, allowing one or more speakers to drive the same presentation, spreading its display on multiple displays — including computers & tablets of the audience.

 ## Usage